Curtis Wilbur Sailor Conducts Maintenance

-Cryptologic Technician (Technical) 2nd Class Noah Hays cleans a circuit card assembly in the decoil launching system aboard the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, June 14, 2025.
+Damage Controlman Fireman Alexis Galvan, from Downey, California, refills a Self-Contained Breathing Apparatus tank aboard the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the U.S. 7th Fleet area of responsibility, June 17, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Mark Bergado)

 |Date Taken: